borland6/OCP-AB_BG_DEPLOY/README.md

 folder information:

 AB:
-files for the A/B test deployment
+files for the A/B deployment

 blue-green:
 file for the Blue-Green deployment